ruifung/LANCache-TDNSApp/README.md

 ## Requirements
 1. Technitium DNS server
 2. LANCache Monolithic instance(s) (Or other compatible implementation.)
+3. The cache server should ideally be [accessible using a address in the ULA/RFC1918 IP address range](https://lancache.net/docs/common-issues/#non-rfc1918-ip-ranges).
 ## Installation

 1. Download the ZIP file from [Github Releases](https://github.com/ruifung/LANCache-TDNSApp/releases/latest)